HuangZiheng-o-O/columbia-help-out/docs/firebase-api.md

 await claimTask({ taskId });
 ```

-* Buttons such as “Ask First” map to `openConversationWithPublisher`.
+* Buttons such as “Copy Email” map to `openConversationWithPublisher`.

 ## 4. Accessibility Checklist